Brown Marmorated Stink Bug

 Key Features

-- White bands on the dark antennae
+- Two white bands on the last segments of the antennae

 When You’ll See Them